patrikx3/redis-ui/README.md

 Notes:

 - `passwordHash` is preferred over plain `password`.
-- Use HTTPS/reverse proxy TLS when HTTP auth is enabled.
+- Use HTTPS or a reverse proxy with TLS when HTTP auth is enabled.

 ## License Integration